If you plan for a year, plant a seed. If for ten years, plant a tree.

 When you teach the people, you will reap a hundred harvests.

-Hello AAPS Students, Staff, Parents & Community,
+Hello Ann Arbor Public Schools Students, Staff, Parents and Community,

 Superintendent of Schools